BrianHicks/elm-duet/README.md

 This should be flexible enough to use both if you're embedding your Elm app (e.g. with `esbuild`) or referring to it as an external JS file.

+Notice how the `ports` key and the port itself are optional.
+This is because you're not *required* to hook up the ports on the Elm side, and if you don't then Elm will omit those keys from the objects you get at runtmie.

 We also get this file containing Elm flags:

 ```elm {source=examples/jwt_schema/Main/Flags.elm}